 N & O Levels Social Studies

 Now it is widely known that all students sitting for their O/N Levels are required to take the compulsory Social Studies subject.
-As this is a content-heavy subject that not only requires large amounts of memorisations but also requires one to possess high-order critical thinking skills, it is often a struggle for a great deal of students.
+As this is a content-heavy subject that not only requires large amounts of memorisation but also requires one to possess high-order critical thinking skills, it is often a struggle for plenty of students.
 When looking for Secondary Humanities Tuition, Social Studies is no doubt that students need help for the most.
 There are 3 main issues that O/N Levels Social Studies focus on.
 Issue 1 is about Exploring Citizenship and Governance, Issue 2 is about Living in a Diverse Society and Issue 3 is about Being Part of a Globalised World.
 All students are tested on their knowledge with understanding while interpreting and evaluating the provided information from the given sources.
 Students then have to construct explanations and elaborate on their viewpoints, which may pose as a difficult feat and requires constant guidance and practice.

 The format for Social Studies consists of 1 paper that students have to complete within 1 Hour and 45 Minutes.
 This paper consists of 2 Sections – Section A and B. Section A weighs 35% of the total percentage.
 It consists of one source-based case study with 4 sub-questions worth 25 marks and 1 sub-question worth 10 marks.
 Section B then consists of 2 sub-questions weighing 15% of the total percentage.

 So why is O/N Levels Social Studies so important that all students are required to take it?
-Students are able to learn more about our Singapore Government and reasons why certain situations happened in the past.
+Students are able to learn more about our Singapore Government and the reasons why certain situations happened in the past.
 Students are able to learn about overseas conflicts such as multi-ethnic clashes in Sri Lanka and Northern Ireland.
 Social Studies trains students to learn to write about their arguments convincingly and be able to use information from the provided sources as evidence to prove their points.
 A point students should take note of to tackle their O/N Levels Social Studies Examination is to plan out your answers before writing them down.
 Always plan out a framework of your answers, the points that you would like to push across and the evidence to support your viewpoints.
 Apply a formulaic approach when answering the source-based case studies and structured-response questions.
 Attending Social Studies tuition would give you plenty of additional opportunities to hone your critical-thinking and essay-writing skills, which cannot be acquired overnight.